calvinrzachman/chain-of-thought/README.md

 - [Bitcoin is Time](https://dergigi.com/2021/01/14/bitcoin-is-time/) - Dergigi
 - Bitcoin Audible Podcast - Guy Swann (most of these articles are available in audio format here)
 - Stefan Livera Podcast

+### Misc

+Bitcoin are locked with a spending condition.
+The spending condition can be fairly arbitrary, but most often the condition specifies that a digital signature must be presented in order to use these bitcoin in a transaction.
+Transactions transfer Bitcoin from one spending condition to another, typically from one owner/key to another.

+The structure of the spending conditions are chosen by the owner of the Bitcoin (this is actually where Bitcoin really earns its label of “Programmable Money”).
+The network will not process transactions attempting to update ledger entries which do not satisfy these spending conditions.

+In Bitcoin, coins (UTXO) are locked with a spending condition.
+The mechanism used to enforce the association of Bitcoin UTXO and its spending condition is a simple scripting language that is understood and executed on every Bitcoin network node.
+The spending condition can be empty (allowing anyone to spend) but most commonly they bind Bitcoin to the owner of a public/private key pair.
+In almost all cases, the act of spending coins becomes a problem of proving knowledge of the associated private key.
+The most simple way to do this would be to simply announce the private key to the network.
+However, this is undesirable and prompts search for a better method.
+Digital signatures are this alternative.